-We are currently recruiting volunteers for a minimum of five weekdays or one weekend a month, from April to September.
+We are currently recruiting volunteers for help from April to October.

-For those committing to one weekend per month, Yellowstone Forever will provide free housing at the Overlook Field Campus in Gardiner, MT.
+For those committing to one weekend per month, Yellowstone Forever will provide free housing in Gardiner, MT.
 No experience is necessary!
 All training and materials will be provided.

 4/24-25, 5/22-23, 6/20-21, 7/18, 8/14-15, 9/11-12, 10/9-10

 - Ability to hike up to five miles off-trail over rough terrain

 - Interest in entomology and/or botany, and willingness to learn in a classroom, field, and lab setting

 - Possess attention to detail and fine motor skills

 - Ability to work effectively as part of a team